coralynnkc/coralynnkc.github.io/notes/micro.md

 The government can define property rights and unleash market forces.

-# 9. COSTS OF PRODUCTION
+# 9. Costs of Production

 COSTS OF PRODUCTION.
 All the costs of the inputs such as wages, raw materials, rent, electricity, machinery, etc.